What are birth mothers like?

 We have women who are addicted to illegal drugs and will give birth to addicted children.

-We have women who are running from an abusive relationship and don’t know how to safely get the necessary signatures to place the baby.
+We have women running from an abusive relationship and don’t know how to get the necessary signatures to place the baby safely.

 We have women who come with a caring partner that understands the need to place the baby.